Non-J/classnotes/kvis/physics/Magnetism.md

 ###### Resistive Load

+The resistive load acts to dissipate energy and prevent large build-up of current in the circuit.

 With only resistive load, the phase constant $\phi=0$, and $V_R=I_RR$

 ###### Capacitive Load

+The capacitive load acts similar to a spring in spring-mass system, and helps to bridge the current gap in AC circuit.

 With capacity load, define *capacitive reactance* as $X_C=1/\omega_dC$, and we get $V_C=I_CX_C$.

 The phase constant in this case is $\phi=-\pi/2$, i.e, the phase of current leads the phase of EMF.

 ###### Inductive Load

+The inductive load acts similar to a mass in spring-mass system, and helps to slow down the rate of change of current in the circuit.

 With inductive load, define *inductive reactance* as $X_L=\omega_dL$, and we get $V_L=I_LX_L$.